Registration closes May 1st, 2022

 Registration Instructions

-Please print the required forms and mail all completed forms with payment to the registrar listed on the forms.
+Please use the links provided to register and submit payment.
 The appropriate registration form, health history form and medication information form are required for each person attending camp.

-Registration will be open February 1st - May 1st, 2022.
+Registration will be open February and run until May 15th, 2025 or until full..
 Please register early.
-We will not accept any registrations after May 1st.
+We will not accept any registrations after May 15th.

 We will be limiting the number of Caddies we accept this year.
 Registration is a first come first serve situation, so if you wish to Caddie for camp please sign up right away.